 Romita would later reiterate this recollection of events to DeFalco: “Roy and Gerry wanted to do something to shake up the book, and get people to pay attention.
 They were going to kill somebody in the strip for shock value and I think they settled on Aunt May.
 I didn’t like that idea.
 If you kill Aunt May, Peter Parker’s secret identity is not a problem anymore because there’s no one for him to protect. . . .
 That’s when I remembered Milton Caniff and his strip Terry and the Pirates.
 People in the street were shocked when Pat Ryan’s girlfriend [Raven Sherman] was killed in Terry and the Pirates.
 I thought we would really shake up the fans if we killed Peter’s girlfriend.”
 (DeFalco, p.
 32)

 As writer of The Fantastic Four, Conway put Reed and Sue’s baby son Franklin into a vegetative, comatose state; then had Sue walk out on Reed; replace her on the team with Medusa; and even had Sue file for divorce at one point.
-As writer of Thor, Conway solved the love triangle of Thor-Sif-Jane Foster by temporarily (sort of) killing off Foster, then having Sif and Foster merge into one being with a dual existence.
+As writer of Thor, Conway solved the love triangle of Thor-Sif-Jane Foster by sort of, temporarily, killing off Foster, then having Sif and Foster merge into one being with a dual existence.
 My point in all this is that at this stage of his career, Conway was not only capable of shaking up the status quo, it actually seemed to be his modus operandi.
-So the idea of him wanting to shake up Amazing Spider-Man seems more than just possible to me; in fact it seems highly probable.
+So the idea of Conway being the one wanting to shake up Amazing Spider-Man feels much more plausible to me.

-While Conway’s story has changed over the years, Romita’s side of it has remained remarkably consistent.
-He even submits a rationale for why he thought it would be a good idea to kill Gwen, offering up the example of Terry and the Pirates on nearly every occasion he’s been questioned on the subject.
+Also, while Conway’s story has changed a bit over the years, Romita’s side of it has remained remarkably consistent.
+He even submits a rationale for why he thought it would be a good idea to kill Gwen (as opposed to Aunt May or Mary Jane), offering up the example of Terry and the Pirates on nearly every occasion he’s been questioned on the subject.
 Given this, and given Gerry’s m.o. as a writer, I absolutely believe the idea of “shaking up” the strip came from Conway, not Romita.
 I also believe Conway’s first impulse was to off Aunt May, but Romita thought that a mistake and suggested Gwen instead.
 So killing Gwen was not Conway’s initial idea—it was Romita’s—but once Romita put it out there, Conway jumped on it.
-Because the one part of Conway’s story that has never changed is this: He absolutely hated Gwen Stacy.
+Because the one part of Conway’s story that has never changed is this: He REALLY did not care for the character of Gwen Stacy.
+At.
+All.

 Looking back on it all, Roy Thomas told Brick: “I could have said no and squelched it, but my feeling was, let’s think about it, let’s consider it.
 Once it got considered, we just did it, and it was only later that we realized success has many fathers and failure is an orphan, and although this wasn’t really a failure, it seems like an orphan anyway.”